nfbyfm/TME/README.md

 ## How it works

-The program is based on Qt (programmed in C++) and uses the GiNac-Library for solving the equations.
+The program is based on Qt (programmed in C++) and uses the [ALGLIB](http://www.alglib.net/)-Library for solving the equations.
-The lexer and parser (parts of the math-engine) need [ASCII-Math](http://asciimath.org/)-formated formulas in order to function correctly.
+The lexer and parser (parts of the math-engine) need [ASCII-Math](http://asciimath.org/#syntax)-formated formulas in order to function correctly.